 If you have not notified the allocations officer within the 48 hours it will be assumed that you have accepted the allocation.

-If you have been allocated games and fall sick within of your game, you notify by phone (not by email) the allocations officer that you are unable to do your game.
+If you have been allocated games and fall sick, you must notify by phone (not by email) the allocations officer that you are unable to do your game.

 It is assumed by the allocations officer is that the information supplied by you regarding availability and team/player involvement is accurate and correct.
-It is your responsibility to maintain and update your details and other commitments which can and will affect your availability, this information be provided on the contact form supplied to you at sign up.
-This form should be checked and updated monthly where applicable and is available from the Allocations Officer.
+It is your responsibility to maintain and update your details and other commitments which can and will affect your availability.

-Where matches are cancelled in advance by the SCCSA due to inclement (wet) weather, the Appointments Officer/s will make every attempt to contact affected members by telephone, text message when reasonably practical to do so.
+Where matches are cancelled on the match day by the SCCSA due to inclement (wet) weather, the Appointments Officer/s will make every attempt to contact affected members by telephone or text message when reasonably practical to do so.
 This applies also to Friday night (senior comp) and where only selected grounds/matches on Saturday are affected or cancelled.
 Details will be placed on our website as soon as it is known.

 Where a full fixture round, or large proportion of a fixture round is cancelled, the Appointment Officer/s will make every effort to advise members of the situation.
 This will be generally by email/text message or on the SCCSA and SCCRA web sites.

-If the weather is inclement, it is advisable to check your emails/text messages and the SCCSA web site (sccsa.org.au) before proceeding to your match.
+If the weather is inclement, it is advisable to check your emails/text messages, the appointments page and the SCCSA web site (sccsa.org.au) before proceeding to your match.